TheNewNormal/coreos-osx/README.md

 It leverages **macOS native Hypervisor virtualisation framework** of using [corectl](https://github.com/TheNewNormal/corectl) command line tool, so there are no needs to use VirtualBox or any other virtualisation software anymore.

-The best use case of this App is to allow to build/test [Docker](https://www.docker.com) and [rkt](https://coreos.com/rkt/) images localy.
+The best use case of this App is to allow to build/test [Docker](https://www.docker.com) and [rkt](https://coreos.com/rkt/) images locally.
 You can push your Docker images to [Docker Registry](https://github.com/docker/distribution) on `192.168.64.1:5000` run by [Corectl App](https://github.com/TheNewNormal/corectl.app), to store your Docker images and share with Kubernetes Apps for macOS: [Kube-solo](https://github.com/TheNewNormal/kube-solo-osx) and [Kube-Cluster](https://github.com/TheNewNormal/kube-cluster-osx)